Why is an internship required?

 Yes.
 The internship provides you the opportunity to work in a new field and gain relevant work experience beyond your current or past jobs.

-Exceptions to this rule are rare; however, if you have worked in international education for more than five years and are not looking for a career change, you may request to waive the requirement.
-You must meet with your faculty advisor to discuss your individual circumstances and to request a waiver.
-If your advisor grants permission, you must register for a different 4.0 credit class in order to meet the program’s 40.0 credit requirement for graduation.
+Exceptions to this rule are rare; however, if you have worked in international education for more than seven years and are not looking for a career change, you may request to waive the requirement.
+Work experience should be substantive positions directly in the field showing progression in a career beyond entry-level.
+You must meet with your academic adviser to discuss your individual circumstances and to request a waiver.
+If your adviser grants permission, you must register for a different 4.0 credit class in order to meet the program’s 40.0 credit requirement for graduation.